Chenishere/Auto-Git/A-G.md

 ```
 Put your public ssh key in the file `authorized_keys`,and your private key in the github's secret as `SSH_PRIVATE_KEY`.

 Congratulation !!
-You can now you can enjoy your automated deployment on your website server !
+You can now enjoy your automated deployment on your website server !

 ![alt Autogit](https://torrefacteur.co/wp-content/uploads/2017/05/applause.jpg)